ModuleLoader/es-module-loader/README.md

 - [System Register Loader](https://github.com/ModuleLoader/system-register-loader):
   A highly-optimized production loader that only loads `System.register` modules.

+### Creating a Loader

+This project exposes a public API in the `core` folder.

+The main API file is `import RegisterLoader from 'es-module-loader/core/register-loader.js'` which provides the base loader class.

+Helper functions are available in `core/resolve.js`, `core/common.js`, `core/fetch.js` and everything that is exported can be considered part of the publicly versioned API of this project.

+Any tool can be used to build the loader distribution file - [Rollup](http://rollupjs.org) is used to do these builds in the example loaders above, provided by the `rollup.config.js` file in the example loader repos.

+### Normalize and Instantiate hooks

+These hooks are not in the spec, but defined here and as an abstraction provided by this project to create custom loaders.

+Pending further documentation, see the example loaders listed above for how these hooks can be used.

+### Tracing API

+When `loader.trace = true` is set, `loader.loads` provides a simple tracing API.

+Also not in the spec, this allows useful tooling to build on top of the loader.

 ### Spec Differences

 The loader API in `core/loader-polyfill.js` matches the API of the current WhatWG specification as closely as possible.